rhayman/ephysiopy/docs/api/ephysiopy/axona/axonaIO/index.rst

       Apply a mask to the data

-      :param mask: The mask to be applied.
-For use with np.ma.MaskedArray's mask attribute
+      :param mask:
       :type mask: np.ndarray

-      :returns: None
+      :param The mask to be applied.
+For use with np.ma.MaskedArray's mask attribute:

-      Note:
+      .. rubric:: Notes

       The times inside the bounds are masked ie the mask is set to True The mask can be a list of tuples, in which case the mask is applied for each tuple in the list.